Gozkybrain/GCK-Dashboard/Readme.md

-#  A PAYMENT APP
+#  An Upload Dashboard for Invopice
-This web app will serve as payment system where the user can go and get money.
+This web app will serve as payment system where invoice will be generated.

 ## Design Concept
 This web app will be responsive to Moblie and Desktop alike and  have a series of pages.
 Which are: